stvnc/KnoWeather/README.md

 #  KnoWeather
-## This application's name is the simpler form of Know your Weather
+### This application's name is the simpler form of Know your Weather

 ## Project Description:
-### this application is built with OpenWeatherMap API and will used certain libraries.
+### This application is built with OpenWeatherMap API and will used certain libraries.

 ## Application purposes: